-As displayed in Exhibit 1, the asset class has expanded significantly, even before the aggressive rate hikes that began in March 2022 in response to sticky post-pandemic inflation.
+As displayed in Exhibit 1, the asset class has expanded significantly, even before the aggressive rate hikes of 2022 in response to sticky post-pandemic inflation.
 Europe's loan market has more than tripled over the past decade as measured by the Morningstar European Leveraged Loan Index's total market value.
-As of mid-2024, it stood at EUR 291 billion, with 97.1% of loans denominated in euros and 2.9% of loans denominated in British pounds.
+As of the end of 2025's first quarter, it exceeded EUR 315 billion, with 96% of loans denominated in euros and 4% of loans denominated in British pounds.

-Exhibit 1 The Morningstar European Leveraged Loan Index's Total Market Value Has Tripled in 10 Years
+Exhibit 1 The Morningstar European Leveraged Loan Index's Total Market Value Has More Than Tripled in 10 Years

-Source: Morningstar Direct.
-Morningstar Index Total Market Value in USD billions as of June 30, 2024.
+Source: Morningstar Indexes.
+Total Market Value in EUR billions as of 31 March 2025.

-By comparison, the Morningstar Eurozone High-Yield Bond Index's market value stood at EUR 313 billion, roughly one-third larger than it stood in mid-2014.
-The UK's high-yield bond market represents another roughly GBP 36 billion.
+By comparison, the Morningstar Eurozone High-Yield Bond Index's market value stood at EUR 322 billion at the end of March 2025, roughly 27% larger than it stood one decade prior.
+The UK's high-yield bond market represents another roughly GBP 30 billion.
 So, leveraged loans in Europe are approaching the size of the high-yield bond market.
 In the US, leveraged loans have surpassed the size of the high-yield bond market.

 Meanwhile, the index's industry and geographic representation demonstrate how popular bank loans have become as a means of corporate financing.
-The Morningstar European Leveraged Loan Index currently contains more than 400 loan facilities.
-As displayed in Exhibit 2, a range of industries is represented, with healthcare providers and services as the only industry consuming more than 10% of the index's weight.
+The Morningstar European Leveraged Loan Index currently contains more than 400 loan facilities, across 74 distinct industries.
+As displayed in Exhibit 2, only one industry consumes more than 10% of the index's weight.

-Exhibit 2 Morningstar European Leveraged Loan Index: Top 5 Industry Weights Top 5 Industries Morningstar European Leveraged Loan Index (%) Healthcare Providers & Services 11.2 7.5 Software Commercial Services & Supplies 6.4 Diversified Telecommunication Services 6.4
+Exhibit 2 Morningstar European Leveraged Loan Index: Top 5 Industry Weights

+Top 5 Industries Index Weight (%)

+Healthcare Providers & Services 11.2

+Software 7.3

+Commercial Services & Supplies 6.8

+Chemicals 6.5

+Diversified Telecommunication Services 6.3

 Source: Morningstar Indexes.
-Data as of June 30, 2024.
+Data as of 31 March 2025.